CREW ASSISTANCE PROGRAM

 CONTACT

 WNY PRISM’s Crew Assistance Program was established to help improve invasive species management across the region by assisting partners with priority projects involving invasive species surveys, removal, and habitat restoration.
 It offers valuable opportunities for partners to work alongside WNY PRISM’s experienced staff and trained seasonal crew to learn about invasive species management and gain experience implementing management strategies and using removal methods and equipment.
-Since 2016, WNY PRISM has completed 105 projects and worked with 84 different partners.
+Since 2016, WNY PRISM has worked with 36 different partners to complete 111 projects.

 WNY PRISM staff is always available to discuss invasive species management projects and assist with management planning.
 We’d love to hear from you!